 Just imagine rolling a bar of soap around in your hands only you’re feeling for bits of loose wool and pulling it tight with your movements.
 You’ve also got to watch the corners of the soap and make sure the wool is being stretched over them without the edges poking through.
 Rubbing with your fingers and thumbs helps.

 Most of the suds you see in the below photo come from the liquid soap but there’s also a bit from the bar soap too.
 Don’t worry about it affecting your finished product though.

 The wool pulls tighter and tighter and after a very short time transforms into ‘Felt’.
-This occurs when microscopic barbs on each of the wool strand locks with barbs on other strands and through agitation becomes a woolly fabric.
-Merino wool took a much shorter time for felting to occur but the Loaghtan wool took only five minutes.
+This occurs when microscopic barbs on each of the wool strand locks with barbs on other strands.
+Through agitation it becomes a woolly fabric.
+Merino wool took a much shorter time to felt but the Loaghtan wool took only five minutes.

 Finishing the felted soap